 From Live Thrive’s experience with Kids Day, hosting school field trips at CHaRM and attending career days for local schools, we have recognized a need for additional funding for STE(A)M programs within the schools.
 Many local public school systems that have chosen to become STE(A)M certified through the state of Georgia are in need of additional resources and funding to complete certification.

 Live Thrive’s STE(A)M grants will provide funding for supplies, professional development to expand teacher knowledge base and additional staffing, as needed.
 We are working with a committee of public school teachers, STE(A)M coordinators and sustainability educators to determine how funds are allocated.
 Live Thrive will serve as a non-profit partner and assist with other partnerships if needed.

 We have met our maximum number of applications for this quarter.
-The next round of applications will be accepted starting January 1, 2024 and will be announced by the end of March 2024.
+Details for the next round will be announced in early January 2024.

 Live Thrive’s STE(A)M Educator Advisory Board